midelic/betaflight/README.md

 ![BetaFlight](https://raw.githubusercontent.com/wiki/betaflight/betaflight/images/betaflight/bf_logo.png)

 Betaflight is flight controller software (firmware) used to fly multi-rotor craft and fixed wing craft.
+Clean-code version of baseflight flight-controller - flight controllers are used to fly multi-rotor craft and fixed wing craft.

+This fork differs from baseflight in that it attempts to use modern software development practices which result in:

+1. greater reliability through code robustness and automated testing.
+2. easier maintenance through code cleanliness.
+3. easier to develop new features.
+4. easier to re-use code though code de-coupling and modularisation.

+The MultiWii software, from which baseflight originated, violates many good software development best-practices.
+Hopefully this fork will go some way to address them.
+If you see any bad code in this fork please immediately raise an issue so it can be fixed, or better yet submit a pull request.

+## Additional Features

 This fork differs from Baseflight and Cleanflight in that it focuses on flight performance, leading-edge feature additions, and wide target support.